eranif/codelite/docs/docs/download.md

 ubuntu disco 	|`deb https://repos.codelite.org/ubuntu2/ disco universe` ubuntu eoan 	|`deb https://repos.codelite.org/ubuntu2/ eoan universe`

-*Table 2: CodeLite repositories (GTK+2) for CodeLite 13.0 and earlier*

-- You then need update your repositories.
+- You then need to update your repositories.
 In synaptic, click the `Reload` button.
 If you're doing things by hand, do:

 ```bash
  sudo apt-get update